julien01A/Heteroptera_microbiome/README.md

 ### **Chao1 index by samples**

-Here, we estimtaed the Chao1 index for each sample as a proxy of alpha diversity.
+Here, we estimated the Chao1 index for each sample as a proxy of alpha diversity.
 The Chao1 index is an estimate of the total bacterial genus richness in a sample, accounting for rare or unobserved genera to better approximate the actual number of bacterial genera present.
 The script is as follows:

 ```
 #### R ####